Use case: Sauer Compressors

 Efficieny by implementing rules

-„I now have a set of tools that make it much easier to evaluate new concept entries as well as to edit and approve them without consulting the terminology circle.
+„I now have a set of tools that make it much easier to evaluate new concept entries as well as to edit and to approve them without the terminology circle.

 Client: Sauer Compressors, globally operating medium-sized machine manufacturer from Germany

-Sauer Compressors already used source-language terminology lists as the basis for terminology checking in the content management system of the technical documentation.
+Sauer Compressors was already using source language terminology lists as the foundation for terminology checking in the content management system of the technical documentation.
 Together with an external documentation and language service provider, these lists were maintained, supplemented and updated as part of a regular terminology circle.
-At the same time, English equivalents to the German terms were coordinated in this circle.
-The threads of internal terminology work were bundled in the hands of one terminology manager.
+At the same time, English equivalents to the German terms were coordinated.
+The threads of internal terminology work came together in the hands of a terminology manager.

 Problem: too few rules, too much dependence on the language service provider